telerik/xaml-docs/controls/radtimebar/getting-started.md

 #### __[VB.NET] Example 9: Setting up the ItemsSource of the sparkline control__
 {{region radtimebar-getting-started-13}}
 	Private Shared r As Random = New Random()
+	' You can decide where to use this method.
+	' For example, you can call it after the InitializeComponent() call of the view where the control is used (ex: MainWindow.xaml.cs).
     Private Sub SetupSparkLineSource()
         Dim data As List(Of Integer) = New List(Of Integer)()
         Dim startDate As DateTime = New DateTime(2019, 1, 1, 12, 0, 0)